-If you are interested in any of the following positions, please click here to complete our volunteer application form in addition to any application requirements for the specific position.
+If you are interested in any of the following positions, please click here to submit your volunteer application form.

 Vegetarian Outreach Events – Staff the Toronto Vegetarian Association table at community events and trade shows, answering people’s questions about vegetarianism, promoting a plant-based diet, and spreading the word about the resources and events TVA has to offer.

 Committees and Teams – Use your skills and expertise in a variety of areas to help keep the Toronto Vegetarian Association running smoothly.

 Virtual Volunteer Opportunities – Letter Writing Team If you’ve got a busy schedule or if you don’t live in the GTA, you can still contribute to our mission to inspire people to choose a healthier, greener, more compassionate lifestyle.
 Check out our volunteer positions that can be done from home.

 Other Volunteer Opportunities – 10th Totally Fabulous Vegan Bake-Off, Website Manager, Outreach Set Up and Tear Down, Veg Guide Distributors